Young Women (organization): History

 The "Aaronic Priesthood MIA Young Women" was the name of the LDS Church's official youth organization between 1972 and 1974.
 It was formed by consolidating the Young Men's Mutual Improvement Association and the YWMIA into one organization.
 Leadership of the organization was shared between the presiding bishopric and the general presidency of the Young Women.
 The combined organization was short-lived, and in 1974 the organization was again divided into the renamed Young Men and the Young Women.

 From 1994 to 2013, an annual General Young Women Meeting was held in March, where typically the Young Women general presidency and a member of the church's First Presidency would speak to the young women, their mothers, and the adult Young Women leaders.
 The meeting was broadcast via satellite to LDS Church meetinghouses throughout the world.
 The proceedings of the meeting were published in the May issues of the Liahona and Ensign magazines.
 Video and audio of the proceedings are archived and available for downloading on the church's website.
 In 2014, the meeting was replaced by a semiannual general women's meeting for those eight years of age and older.

 From 1959 until 2019, young women were sub-divided into three aged-based classes: Beehive (12–13 year olds), Mia Maids (14–15 year olds), and Laurels (16–17 year olds).
 Also at the end of 2019, the Personal Progress program was discontinued and replaced by the Church's new "Children and Youth Program".

+In 2026, the church announced new age-group names for young women: Builder of Faith (11–13 year olds), Messenger of Hope (14–15 year olds), and Gatherer of Light (16–18 year olds).